Half a million animals, plants, and fungi

 The museum holds specimens from around the world, while also serving as the official state archive of Vermont's flora and fauna.
 Scholars and students go to our collections to answer key questions about the diversity and origins of life on Earth.

 Our vision is to promote understanding of the natural world and investment in sustaining it through research, curatorial work, and outreach.
 By bringing people into contact with natural diversity, the museum seeks to provide a broad audience with the understanding that the viability of human society depends on ensuring the future of natural systems.

-Founded by Zadock Thompson in 1826, the zoological collections hold nearly 450,000 specimens, 95% of which are arthropods.
+Founded by Zadock Thompson in 1826, the zoological collections hold nearly 150,000 specimens, 90% of which are insects.